newrelic/newrelic-fluentd-output/README.md

 This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

+## Examples

+Please see the [examples](examples/) directory for ways to build a Docker image with the New Relic output plugin and other configuration types that could be useful in your environment.

 ## Prerequisites

 Fluentd >= v1.0

 ## Installation

 Add the plugin to your fluentd agent:

 `fluent-gem install fluent-plugin-newrelic`